Learn how to build the home of your dreams and save on home loan interest while you do it.

 Owner builder mortgages

 Additionally, those lenders that do offer owner builder mortgages will usually limit the loan amount to 60% of the total land value and construction cost.
 The lender will take into account the value of the vacant land as part of the valuation total.
 However, you should note that the actual completed value of the home is rarely taken into account when factoring in the value of the security property with owner builders.
-Instead, the lender will look closely at the quotes provided to form the estimated cost of materials and labour required to complete the construction and use this as a 'to be erected', or TBE valuation amount instead.
+Instead, the lender will look closely at the quotes provided to form the estimated cost of materials and labour required to complete the construction.

 Construction loans are suitable for any borrower intending to build a new home on a vacant block of land.
 This includes buying a house and land package from a licensed builder, or conducting major renovations to an existing home, such as adding new rooms.